 As the dominance drive is all about making an impact in one’s own way, it’s not surprising to learn that workers with a low amount of this drive are cooperative and accommodating by nature.
 Low-dominance co-workers are unselfish, and they’re quite willing to allow those around them to set the agenda.
 They readily accept the authority of others, including situations when directives are set by company policies, procedures, or systems.

 Service-oriented, well-functioning, collaborative, and low-risk jobs are often a great match for low dominance employees.
-When taking up a leadership post, the low dominance supervisor will take extra care to make sure everybody is bought into the direction--not just because she says so.
+When taking up a leadership post, the low dominance supervisor will take extra care to make sure everybody is bought into the direction—not just because they say so.

 Common traits of low-dominance people